 - Is kitty starting to look a bit ragged around the edges?
 Give him a brush with a soft brush or invest in a pet grooming glove to give him a brush and take care of shedding hair at the same time.

-Read how to use a pet grooming glove here.
 Even if he has previously not tolerated brushing, he may be okay with it now.
 This also gives you both time for a cuddle and helps with coat maintenance and grooming.
+Elderly cats enjoy the cuddle and chat time and he can also keep an eye on the general state of things in the yard.

-- Try to ensure that landing places are soft and that he won’t skid or slip on landing.
-Even being aware of potential dangers means that you can keep an eye on kitty as he lands in a possibly hazardous location.
+In addition, try to ensure that landing places are soft and that he won’t skid or slip on landing.
+Polished boards can be slippery however even being aware of potential dangers means that you can keep an eye on kitty as he lands in a possibly hazardous location.

 Places that he could navigate fearlessly without disturbing anything when he was younger become places of danger.
 Eventually he will abandon the thought of some of the higher placer he used to frequent.

-- Has your cat’s demeanor changed over the years?
+Has your cat’s demeanor changed over the years?
 He might now enjoy being picked up and carried for a stroll around the yard.
 Quite possibly this may have been a no no for his whole life.
+This was the case with our cat.
+He was not a cuddler but in his senior years he enjoyed being picked and carried for a stroll.

 The Life Stages Of A Cat Compared To Human Years